gosusdk/ios-gamesdk/README.md

 [[GameSDK sharedInstance] showIAP:(IAPDataRequest *)iapData andMainView:self andIAPDelegate:self];
 //andMainView: use as main view controller
 //andIAPDelegate: use as IAP Delegate
+/**
+* ProductID: Item code
+* AppleSecret: (Blank)
+* OrderID: Partner's order number
+* OrderInfo: Item description
+* Amount: Price of the item
+* Character: ID of the character
+* ExtraInfo: Additional information that partners can send, which will be sent to the API to add gold after IAP payment.
+**/
 ```

 # API Tracking Events